un-ts/changesets-gitlab/README.md

 If you need to add additional logic to the version command, you can do so by using a version script.

 If the version script is present, this action will run that script instead of `changeset version`, so please make sure that your script calls `changeset version` at some point.
-All the changes made by the script will be included in the PR.
+All the changes made by the script will be included in the MR.

 ```yml
 stages: